What are Hidden Mickeys?

 HM’s are added during some rehabs; like when the high-tech living room and kitchen were added, along with some HM’s, to the Carousel of Progress attraction in the Magic Kingdom.
 HM’s can also be lost during rehabs; for instance, many HM’s were lost during the retooling of Paradise Pier at California Adventure.
 (I mourn lost HM’s the same way some folks mourn discontinued attractions.)

 Two of the early HM’s I recall marveling over (pointed out to me by Cast Members) are the one in the mural above the entrance to Body Wars in the Wonders of Life Pavilion at Epcot and the one in the hanging vine above the giraffes in the Africa room of the “it’s a small world ride” in the Magic Kingdom.

-Hidden Mickeys that don’t satisfy our criteria outlined above are classified as Questionable Hidden Mickeys.
-I post many of the Questionable Hidden Mickeys on my website so folks can vote to approve or disapprove the images as accepted Hidden Mickeys.
+Hidden Mickeys that don’t satisfy our criteria outlined above are classified as Teaser Hidden Mickeys.
+I post many of the Teaser Hidden Mickeys on my website so folks can comment to approve or disapprove the images as accepted Hidden Mickeys.
 If it’s accepted, I add the Hidden Mickey to my book.